 In the first century, we see stubborn skeptics and passionate persecutors changing their beliefs and becoming committed followers of the risen Christ.
 In Mark 3:21, the brothers of Jesus accused Him of being "out of His mind."
 In John 7:5, it says that "even His own brothers did not believe in Him."
 But after the resurrection both James and Jude become Christians and leaders in the early church.
 What could cause the brothers of Jesus to change from being unbelievers who thought that Jesus was crazy, to committed followers willing to die for their faith?
-It was the resurrection of Jesus.
-In 1 Corinthians 15:7, Paul specifically mentions James as one of the people Jesus appeared to after the resurrection.
+It was the resurrection of Jesus (1 Cor.
+15:7).